 Allergies and autoimmune diseases often present very similar symptoms.
 Both typically cause some sort of redness or swelling, due to the elevated immune response.
 Itchiness is another common symptom of both problems.
 Both can cause a general feeling of fatigue and sickness, in which the sufferer simply does not feel like their usual self.
 Flare-ups of allergies tend to come on at similar times when autoimmune diseases are at their worse.
 Thousands of patients who suffer from both report a synchronization of the two conditions.

 Although they may appear to cause similar reactions to the body, allergies and autoimmune diseases also have many underlying differences.
 The main difference between the two is the trigger—allergies happen as our bodies respond to an external trigger such as pollen or certain foods, and autoimmune diseases are the result of an internal trigger, our own body’s cells.
-Another difference lies in how our bodies achieve the excessive immune response.
+Another difference lies in how our bodies achieve an excessive immune response.
 Different lymphocytes are responsible for the reaction we have toward allergens, while certain T or B cells and their malfunction are to blame for reactions associated with autoimmune conditions.
-Also, treatment for the two differ because we don’t know as much about autoimmune diseases as we do about allergies.
-Treatments for allergies are now very targeted and specific, while treatment for autoimmune conditions are still quite general.
+Also, treatment for the two differs because we don’t know as much about autoimmune diseases as we do about allergies.
+Treatments for allergies are now very targeted and specific, while treatment for autoimmune conditions is still quite general.

 Although still in the early stages, some scientific data has been uncovered that supports the case of the two conditions being related.
 A gene called the BACH2 gene has been identified that may play an important part in both allergies and autoimmune diseases.
 Some people are born with slight variations in this gene, which helps to program how our bodies defend themselves.
 In certain cells, the BACH2 gene determines whether or not they will become regulatory or inflammatory.
 In a study of mice, it was found that those who had an allergy or autoimmune issues had defective BACH2 genes that therefore negatively affected how their bodies responded to certain substances.